flatironinstitute/sciware/17_FICluster/main.md

 ## Future Sessions

-- Chat & office hour: (TBD)
+- Chat & office hour (TBD)
-- Blender tutorial for scientific visualization animations (DATE?)
+- Oct 21: An introduction to scientific visualization with Blender (Brian Kent, NRAO)
 - Suggest topics and vote on options in #sciware Slack

 ## Today's agenda

-- Hardware + file systems overview
+- Cluster overview
-- Modules
 - Slurm and parallelization
-  - Workshop: Share your workflow.
+- Modules and software
+- Filesystems and storage
+- Performance and benchmarking
-- Monitoring jobs
+- Activity: monitoring jobs
-  - Workshop: Find a job, analyze it, look at SlurmUtil. - Slideo
-- Monitoring file systems
+- Reception (roof)